 5 Signs He's Wasting Your Time - And What to Do About It

-Some situations don't end dramatically.
-No big fight, no clear betrayal.
-Just a slow realization that you've been investing in something that was never going anywhere.
+Some situations don't end with a big fight or a clear betrayal.
+Just a slow realization — arriving later than it should — that you've been investing in something that was never going anywhere.
 Here's how to see it before it costs you more time.

 REAL TALK